nyh/alternator-lb/README.md

 as it gets more work than the other nodes.
 Moreover, this node will become a single point of failure - if it fails, the entire service is unavailable.

-So what Alternator users need now is a way for a DynamoDB application, which was written with just a single endpoint in mind, to send requests to all of Alternator's nodes - not just to one.
-The mechanisms we are looking for should equally load all of Alternator's nodes (_load balancing_) and ensures the service continues normally even if some of these nodes go down (_high availability_).
+So what Alternator users need now is a way for a DynamoDB application - which was written with just a single endpoint in mind - to send requests to all of Alternator's nodes, not just to one.
+The mechanisms we are looking for should equally load all of Alternator's nodes (_load balancing_) and ensure that the service continues normally even if some of these nodes go down (_high availability_).